 Consider how frequently a single document must be shared among co-workers.
 The Paperless Project reports that the average piece of paper is copied at least 9 times.
 If your office’s printer has a constant hum of printing and copying, it might be time to turn to e-signatures.

 E-signatures allow contracts and agreements to be signed digitally, significantly reducing the amount of paper required to operate a business.
 Executed documents can also be shared with and viewed by multiple people without ever touching a copier.

 Not only would business operations run smoother with reduced time spent pushing paper, but companies would also reduce costs associated with printing and sending documents to be signed.
-In the U.S. alone, companies spend more than $120 billion per year on printed forms, based on a study by the Paperless Project, and this does not include the cost of time spent for a document to be sent, signed and returned.
+In the U.S. alone, companies spend up to 3% of revenue on paper, and this does not include the cost of time spent for a document to be sent, signed and returned.
 E-signatures simplify the signing process and provide a quick return on investment.